NORi: An ML-Augmented Ocean Boundary Layer Parameterization

-At the beginning of each stage, the losses are renormalized, i.e. the $A_\phi^a$ factors in the loss function are recalculated to promote a good gradient flow towards optimal model performance.
+At the beginning of each stage, the losses are renormalized, i.e., the $A_\phi^a$ factors in the loss function are recalculated to promote a good gradient flow towards optimal model performance.
 The final model weights are selected on the basis of the lowest validation loss in the final stage.
-We used a total of 62 training examples to train the NODEs, which is equivalent to 62 different initial and boundary conditions integrated forward in each epoch.
+We used a total of 62 training examples to train neural ODEs, which is equivalent to 62 different initial and boundary conditions integrated forward in each epoch.
 A ``full-batch gradient descent'' approach (where the loss is computed across all training simulations for each gradient descent step) is taken, as we found that performing minibatching worsens loss convergence.
-General training takes approximately $\SI{90}{hours}$ wall time on a single CPU, trained on the Supercloud computing cluster~\cite{reuther_interactive_2018}.
-We chose to train it on a CPU due to the more complete CPU coverage of Enzyme.jl at the time of training NORi, but in future iterations it would be useful to train natively on Oceananigans.jl with GPUs.
+Total training takes approximately $\SI{90}{hours}$ wall-clock time on a single CPU core on the Supercloud computing cluster~\cite{reuther_interactive_2018}.
+We chose CPU training because of Enzyme.jl's more mature CPU support at the time of training NORi, but in future iterations it would be useful to train natively on Oceananigans.jl with GPUs.